Martha's Vineyard (band): History

-In May 1986 Peggy Van Zalm (ex-Distant Carnival), on lead vocals, acoustic guitar and harmonica, co-founded Martha's Vineyard with Anthony Best (later known as Bhante Sujato) on guitar, harmonica and vocals, Lisa Jooste on violin, Norman Parkhill (The Scream, Matinee Idols, Photoplay, Scant Regarde) on bass guitar and vocals, and Aidan D'Adhemar on drums, percussion and vocals.
+In May 1986 Peggy Van Zalm (ex-Distant Carnival), on lead vocals, acoustic guitar and harmonica, co-founded Martha's Vineyard with Anthony Best (later known by his monastic contemplative name, Bhante Sujato) on guitar, harmonica and vocals, Lisa Jooste on violin, Norman Parkhill (The Scream, Matinee Idols, Photoplay, Scant Regarde) on bass guitar and vocals, and Aidan D'Adhemar on drums, percussion and vocals.
 The Perth-based band took their name from the holiday resort island off the coast of Massachusetts, United States.
 Van Zalm had grown up in Cowaramup, a small farming and vineyard town, before studying Fine Arts at Curtin University.
-The band's first performance was on 21 May 1986 at the Red Parrot nightclub supporting The Saints, three weeks after forming.
+The band's first performance was on 21 May 1986 at the Red Parrot nightclub supporting proto punk garage band, The Saints, three weeks after forming.
 Soon after they issued a self-titled five-track cassette, recorded at Northlake Studios in Fremantle with James Hewgill, which was followed with a shared single, "Our Day", with Errol H. Tout's "Sounds of Swimming" on Lizard Records/Monkey Music.
 "Our Day" was written by Van Zalm.

 Catherine McAuliffe joined on bass guitar and Parkhill switched to guitar.

 In the following months the band played support performances for Paul Kelly, Weddings, Parties, Anything, The Go-Betweens and Mental As Anything.
 Martha's Vineyard also supported Eurythmics and INXS at the Perth Entertainment Centre.

 In October 1987 a six-track mini-album, For a Small World, followed on the Monkey Music label.
 The title track was written by Best.
 Soon after Stuart Fenner replaced Jooste on violin and Phil Kakulas (ex-The Triffids) replaced McAuliffe on bass guitar.
 In late 1987 the band went on an Eastern States tour supporting The Triffids on their Calenture tour.
 In 1988 the line-up of Best, D'Adhemar, Kakulas and Van Zalm re-located to Sydney.
 The following year they signed with the rooArt label alongside The Trilobites, Crash Politics, Tall Tales and True, Hipslingers and The Hummingbirds.
 Martha's Vineyard contributed the track "Unravelling" to the first of rooArt's compilations, RooArt Present Young Blood (September 1988), which was "a collection of newer indie acts".
 "Unravelling" was written by Van Zalm.
 The band were one of four selected from the compilation which were signed for a three-album deal.
 In 1989 Toby Creswell, the editor of Australian Rolling Stone named them as one of five 'new' bands that he thought most deserve to succeed on the charts.